-He explained to me that if too much blood pools in the vein it can take blood away from other parts of the body.
-Mainly, the heart.
+He explained to me that if too much blood pools in the vein it can take blood away from other parts of the body and can flood the heart causing it to overwork.
 Babies that are born with this condition can go into heart failure so they need to really watch his heart and other organs.

 The doctor made sure that I had my questions answered and that I had calmed down a bit before they discharged me.
 I was also told that I would be meeting with a pediatric Neurosurgeon and a pediatric Cardiologist to further discuss the issues.

 As I walked back to my truck I started to cry again.
 I couldn't comprehend what was going on.
 I then called Josh and my mom.
 I felt bad that I didn't have a lot of answers but I needed to feel comforted.

 The 95 minute drive home was painful.
 I thought of every situation possible: the baby being born healthy and strong - maybe they had made a mistake - all the way to where we would bury him if he didn't make it.

 I got home and the crying continued.
 Once Josh got home we talked more about the situation and he showed me a video he had found, which helped explain the situation more.